TinaGuo-hku/STAAR_Trio/README.md

 Calculate the p values of the simulated data using STAAR_Trio

 Here beta=-0.13*log10(MAF).
-The directions were all positive.
+All directions were positive.
 The phenotype of samples was generated through a linear model.

 ```
 # effects size of covariates